civictechdc/clean-slate/README.md

 `"answerText"` = words that will be displayed on the buttons

-`"next"` = what should the user see next if they click this answer? must be the name of a question OR the name of an endState object (see 2. above)
+`"next"` = what should the user see next if they click this answer? must EXACTLY match the name of a question OR the name of an endState object (see 2. above).
+Capitalization matters!

 `"helperText"` = definitions or explanations of legalese (this can be an empty: `"helperText":[]`)

 note: If you need to use quotation marks, the character must be 'escaped' with a backslash.
 For example, the quotation marks around "Pending" in `helperText` are escaped like this: `\"Pending\"`